Dr Diane Baxter DMA, NCTM

 Dr. Baxter frequently gives workshops on performance anxiety for students and teachers, and adjudicates for piano competitions and festivals.
 She is one of the featured presenters for the OMTA District Grants Program, which involves presentations throughout the state.

 In March 2015 Diane served as principal adjudicator of 350 pianists and presented the keynote speech, “Stepping Into the Light: Advice for Performers”, at the Woodley Competition in Berkshire, England.
 She accepted a second invitation to the Woodley Festival in March 2017, again as principal piano adjudicator and keynote speaker presenting “The Body Always Wins: Or How to Prepare for Just About Anything”.
-She will return to Woodley in 2022.
+She returned again to Woodley in 2022.
 She recently served as adjudicator on the piano panel for the Seattle Young Artists Music Festival.
-Diane gives diverse presentations, such as this preconcert lecture, “The Archaeology of Music Making: Where Did that Idea Come From?”, for the Oregon Symphony.
+Diane gives diverse presentations, such as this pre-concert lecture, “The Archaeology of Music Making: Where Did that Idea Come From?”, for the Oregon Symphony.

 Doctor of Musical Arts Degree: University of Oregon, Eugene, Oregon.
 Primary Area: Piano Performance, Mentor: Dr. Marlene Thal.
 Secondary Area: Music History, Mentor: Dr. Robert Hurwitz.
 Dissertation: Fourteen Unpublished Piano Pieces of Edmund Foster Soule.